mostriki/bali-refactor/README.md

 * _Fix issue with product detail display taking 2 clicks to work the first time._

+* _Fix issue with cart link disappearing when quantity is updated._

 ### Technologies Used

 * _HTML_